-Cautions: Do not practice this asana after a surgery, when you have uncontrolled high BP, retinal problems, headache and during menstruation.
+Cautions: Do not practice this asana after any surgery, when there is retinal problems, during a headache or during menstruation.

-2. Relieves leg pain, swelling in the legs and varicose veins
+2. Relieves leg pain, swelling in the legs, heals varicose veins

-3. Refreshes the brain, removes toxins and balances the hormones
+3. Refreshes the brain, calms the tense nerves, balances the hormones

-Make sure that the place you practice is clean and not cluttered.
 For those who do not find Savasana (supine relaxation posture) comfortable can try this asana.
-Props such as blankets (under the spine) and eye pillows or pads (over the closed eyes) can be used to relax your eyes.
+Props such as pillows or soft blankets, and eye pillows or pads (over the closed eyes) can be used to relax your eyes.
 You may play some soothing music to relax your mind.

 Coming out of the asana

-Bend your knees towards your chest, roll to a side and rest for a few breathings.
-Then, press your hands into the floor and gently sit up.
+Bend your knees towards your chest, roll to a side and rest for a few breaths.
+Gently press your hands into the floor and sit up.

-Note Senior citizens and pregnant women can conveniently practice this asana when they find Sarvangasana (shoulder stand posture) difficult.
-Since this asana improves circulation all over, refreshes the brain and other vital organs, it can be practiced by everyone irrespective of age or ability.
+Note: Senior citizens and pregnant women can conveniently practice this asana when they find Sarvangasana difficult.